Higgs boson rapidity distribution in bottom annihilation at NNLL and beyond: Introduction

 The dominant mode of Higgs production at the LHC is through gluon fusion.
 On the other hand, the Higgs production in bottom annihilation channel, despite being subdominant is also interesting to study.
 Firstly, Higgs dominantly decays to bottom quarks which can give direct access to the Higgs Yukawa coupling.
 This purely hadronic final state, however, is challenging to measure \cite{CMS:2018nsn, ATLAS:2018kot}.
-On the other hand, this also requires production of Higgs boson at the first place, through bottom annihilation channel along with the dominant gluon fusion.
-Secondly, it also gives direct access to the Higgs Yukawa coupling to bottom quarks even when Higgs is decayed through cleaner channels like di-photons \cite{ATLAS:2018hxb, CMS:2020xrn} or four-leptons \cite{ATLAS:2019qet, CMS:2021ugl} productions.
-Although in the SM the Higgs Yukawa coupling to bottom quark is suppressed by small bottom mass, in the extensions of SM \text{e.g.} two-Higgs doublet models, or Minimal Supersymmetric Standard Model the coupling could be enhanced and is crucial to the search for new physics.
+This also requires production of Higgs boson at the first place, through bottom annihilation channel along with the dominant gluon fusion.
+Secondly, it also gives access to the Higgs Yukawa coupling to bottom quarks even when Higgs is decayed through cleaner channels like di-photons \cite{ATLAS:2018hxb, CMS:2020xrn} or four-leptons \cite{ATLAS:2019qet, CMS:2021ugl} productions.
+Although in the SM the Higgs Yukawa coupling to bottom quark is suppressed by small bottom mass, in the extensions of SM \text{e.g.} two-Higgs doublet models, or minimal supersymmetric standard model the coupling could be enhanced and is crucial to the search for new physics.
+Therefore, a precise understanding of the SM contribution will be beneficial in BSM analyses.
 Thirdly, the Higgs production through bottom annihilation is also interesting on how bottom quark is treated: as whether it is a part of the proton, taking bottom quark as a massless parton except in the Yukawa coupling which is done in the 5 flavor scheme (5FS), or whether it is taken as a massive quark throughout and excluded from the proton structure as is done in 4 flavor scheme (4FS).
 While in 4FS a massive bottom quark is produced from gluon splitting from proton, in the 5FS scheme, massless bottom has its own parton distributions.